 Despite the fact we own the exact same travel cot, could we for the life of us manage to erect it?
 Cue a young, helpful Eurocamp staff member who deftly flung the thing into place.
 Quick, efficient, helpful – I was impressed!

-10. Free range children
+10. Your kids will become free range children

 Away from busy roads and with tons of green space and parks to run around in, you can let them loose!
 They’ll love you for it.